Welcome to My Wilderness

 A new Apron Strings book releases every month by a different author, through November, 2024.
 Investigate the series here, and sign up for my newsletter below for monthly updates.

-Did you miss any of these previous releases that garnered award status?
-That’s not all!
-Click on the Books tab above to have a look at more titles.
+Did you miss any of these previous releases that garnered award recognition?

 Tragedy brought them together, but learning the truth might tear them apart.